VictoriaLacroix/games-for-non-gamers/README.md

 locales, but not so large that you always get lost.
 Battle mechanics have only a small amount of variables at play at any given time.

-Most importantly however, is that the game's controls are easy to understand and allow you time to make your choices.
+More importantly however, is that the game's controls are easy to understand and allow you time to make your choices.
 There are no scenarios where a player must rush to make a choice.
 For instance, if you find yourself in a dark cave, resources dwindling, face-to-face with a powerful creature, you can take your